bzimmermandev/matrix/README.md

 ### Accessing rows and columns

-There are also a few methods for dealing with indiviual rows and columns:
+There are also a few methods for dealing with individual rows and columns:

 ```swift
 matrix.row(1) // [2, 4, 6, 8]